Reviews You Can Rely On

 Our gear experts bought and tested the best men's and women's winter boots to put them through our extensive side-by-side testing.
 We spent hours braving storms and hiking through slush puddles, snow, and mud to help you find the ideal pair of boots.

 Our favorite winter boot for women is the Baffin Chloe.
-The Polywool and B-Tech kept our feet seriously warm and dry while the construction promoted plenty of breathability to minimize sweating.
-The robust outsole has plenty of traction to walk across snow and other slippery surfaces.
+The Polywool and B-Tech lining kept our feet seriously warm and dry, while the construction promoted plenty of breathability to minimize sweating.
+The robust outsole has great traction when walking across snow and other slippery surfaces.
+If you'd like a more casual boot with a price tag that will make you smile, the Kamik Momentum offers great coverage, decent warmth, and it is easy to slip on and off.

-If you have milder winters, see our reviews of men's rain boots and the best rain boots for women.
-Similarly, some of our warmer men's hiking boots and women's hiking boots have better traction than winter boots and may have adequate warmth.
+If you have milder winters that can get a bit sloppy, see our reviews of men's rain boots and rain boots for women.
+Similarly, some of our warmer men's hiking boots and hiking boots for women have better traction than traditional winter boots and may provide enough warmth in the winter.

 Related: Best Winter Boots for Men